eliasnorrby/prettier-config/README.md

 # Setup

-## `npx`
+## Using `npx`

-Run the following command to install and configure prettier:
+Run the following command to install and configure prettier

 ```sh
 npx @eliasnorrby/prettier-config
 ```

+This will run a setup script, adding this package to `devDependencies`, populating the "prettier" field in `package.json` and writing some defaults to `.prettierignore`.

+:warning: An existing `.prettierignore` will be overwritten.

 ## Manual

-Install the package:
+Install the package

 ```sh
 npm i -D @eliasnorrby/prettier-config